-Carly Callaghan, Residential Property Solicitor at Thompson Smith and Puxon (TSP), discusses what you are permitted to do with your front garden and how the current vogue for paving may have contributed to the recent floods.
+The Thompson Smith and Puxon (TSP) Residential Property team, discuss what you are permitted to do with your front garden and how the current vogue for paving may have contributed to the recent floods.

 Flooding has dominated the news for the past few weeks and it is clear that it is now a major environmental issue which is affecting thousands of homes.
 Although the focus recently has been on rivers and the coast, surface water flooding is also a concern as local drainage systems, often built many decades ago, struggle to cope with the sheer volume of water.
 Paving over front gardens has had a big impact and more water than ever before is flooding into our drainage systems.
 It may seem hard to believe that people paving over their front gardens can cause surface water flooding but with many people on many streets doing this, it has a combined effect.
 By replacing flower beds and grass with materials like concrete and asphalt, water is not able to soak into the ground and this leads to surface water flooding.